okjuan/virtual.book/_posts/2024-06-15-the-passenger.md

 In these Bobby seems to bear the burden not just for himself and his family, but for all of humanity.
 Principally, however, Bobby's remorse and grief are for his inability to prevent his sister's suicide and their inability to enact the deep, incestuous love between them.

-The other great boon, the main reason I keep coming back to Cormac's books, is the prose.
+Throughout the book, Cormac depicts Bobby's agonizing internal conflict regarding his feelings for his sister.
-Here is an excerpt from page 184, describing a dream Bobby has of his sister Alicia:
+Here, from page 184, is one of the most memorable:
 > In his dreams of her she wore at times a smile he tried to remember and she would say to him almost in a chant words he could scarcely follow.
 > He knew that her lovely face would soon exist nowhere save in his memories and in his dreams and soon after that nowehere at all.
 > She came in half nude trailing sarsenet or perhaps just her Grecian sheeting crossing a stone stage in the smoking footlamps or she would push back the cowl of her robe and her blonde hair would fall about her face as she bent to him where he lay in the damp and clammy sheets and whisper to him I'd have been your shadowlane, the keeper of that house alone wherein your soul is safe.